 It’s time to diversify…

-Recruiting is a great opportunity to share your company’s personality with the outside world.
-You can make sure you have a positive PR experience while hiring by ensuring your company has a diverse culture.
-It starts with the recruitment of staff; having policies in place to nurture the reduction of unconscious bias to career development.
+Expanding your team is a great opportunity to share your company’s personality with the outside world.
+You can ensure there is a positive PR experience by ensuring your company has a diverse culture.
+A lot of people are very uncomfortable with an all-white, middle-aged panel of board members, for example.
+So, it starts with your own team.
+Do you have policies in place to nurture the reduction of unconscious bias in recruitment and career development?

-Still not clear what discrimination is in the recruitment process?
+If you’re not clear about what discrimination is in the recruitment process, let me try and help.
 Whether it’s intentional or not, it’s the unfair or unequal treatment of an individual because of a particular protected characteristic, in recruitment, this means when a job seeker is selected for any reason other than their qualifications and experience.

-Whilst we, at clockworkTalent, have our own guidelines to follow best practice for selecting candidates; it’s important to also help our employers eliminate discrimination from their processes.
+Whilst we, at clockworkTalent, have our own guidelines to follow best practice for selecting candidates; I know it’s important to also help our employers eliminate discrimination from their processes too.
 This can be done by following these 8 simple rules for full equality and inclusion:

 - Consider diverse educational backgrounds